-Croatians use many of these wild plants for soothing teas, sleep aids and other natural remedies.
+Croatians use many of these wild plants for soothing teas, sleep aids, and other natural remedies.
 With summer on our doorstep, we’ve picked out 5 edible wild plants that you might find on a hike or even beside the road in Croatia.
 If you do pick any wild plants, make 100% sure you know what it is and that it is safe before picking.

-#1 Crni sljez (Common mallow)
+- Crni sljez (Common mallow)

 Almost all parts of this plant are edible including its leaves, flowers, immature fruits, and roots.
-Its young leaves are rich with iron, calcium, vitamin C, and carotene.
+Its young leaves are rich in iron, calcium, vitamin C, and carotene.
 They can be picked between February and July.

 You can prepare them like spinach.
 Immature fruits can be eaten raw or added to stew and marinades.
 Flowers can be picked and added to salads during the whole summer.
-Since they contain polysaccharides and minerals, crni sljez have a calming effect when used in bath or as a compress for ulcers and hemorrhoids.
+Since they contain polysaccharides and minerals, crni sljez has a calming effect when used in a bath or as a compress for ulcers and hemorrhoids.
 Leaves and flowers can be used for making tea.
-Instead of steeping in hot water, leave them for several hours in cold water to make the tea.
+Instead of steeping them in hot water, leave them for several hours in cold water to make the tea.

 Tratinčica leaves and flowers are usually picked during springtime, but you can also pick them in summer.
 Pick only the young gentle leaves, then eat them cooked or raw.
-They are rich with vitamin C and carotene.
+They are rich in vitamin C and carotene.

 Hard green buds can be marinated and used the same way as capers.
-Flowers are usually used in salads or as a decoration to other dishes.
+Flowers are usually used in salads or as a decoration for other dishes.
 Both leaves and flowers can also be used for preparing tea.

 Yarrow (Achillea millefolium) is a plant with a bunch of small white flowers that grow together along with tiny dark green leaves.
 Stolisnik is approximately 80 centimeters tall and grows in groups on dry pastures, fields, meadows, and as a weed in gardens.
-It can grow at up to 1.700 meters above sea level.
+It can grow up to 1.700 meters above sea level.
 While this plant likes the sun, it can tolerate both drought and frost.